I was just checking a more automated way of cleaning my non-recent Twitter posts when, running the small program, I got hit by an error like:

 OpenSSL::SSL::VERIFY_PEER = OpenSSL::SSL::VERIFY_NONE

-But, deactivating security is not the best approach, so after some digging I came across a nice post that explains the issues, how to debug the specific problem, and partially how to solve it.
+But, deactivating security is not the best approach, so after some digging I came across a nice post (link is dead) that explains the issues, how to debug the specific problem, and partially how to solve it.
 As I use Windows, the instructions weren't so complete, but it all sums to:

 - Download a CA certificate bundle, like for example Mozilla's